Culturekey413/culture-key-public/visuals/color_philosophy.md

 # 🎨 Culture Key — Color Philosophy

-Culture Key uses color not as decoration but as a **language of awareness**.
+Culture Key uses color as a structured signaling layer to support clarity, interaction safety, and system awareness.

 Color is also an ethical signal — guiding interaction, intention, and responsibility.